mdn/content/files/en-us/learn/forms/form_validation/index.md

 - [`HTMLSelectElement`](/en-US/docs/Web/API/HTMLSelectElement) (represents a [`<select>`](/en-US/docs/Web/HTML/Element/select) element)
 - [`HTMLTextAreaElement`](/en-US/docs/Web/API/HTMLTextAreaElement) (represents a [`<textarea>`](/en-US/docs/Web/HTML/Element/textarea) element)

-The Constraint validation API makes the following properties available on the above elements.
+The Constraint Validation API makes the following properties available on the above elements.

 - `validationMessage`: Returns a localized message describing the validation constraints that the control doesn't satisfy (if any).
 If the control is not a candidate for constraint validation (`willValidate` is `false`) or the element's value satisfies its constraints (is valid), this will return an empty string.
 - `validity`: Returns a `ValidityState` object that contains several properties describing the validity state of the element.
 You can find full details of all the available properties in the {{domxref("ValidityState")}} reference page; below is listed a few of the more common ones: